Rakshithaashok/DSA_Java/Linked List/SinglyLinkedList/Loop in Linked List.md

 - The method uses the "slow and fast pointers" technique to detect a loop in the linked list.
 - In each iteration of the while loop, the slow pointer moves one step forward (slow = slow.next), while the fast pointer moves two steps forward (fast = fast.next.next).
 - If there is a loop in the list, eventually the slow pointer will meet the fast pointer, indicating the presence of a loop (slow == fast).
--
-- Once a loop is detected, the method initializes a count variable to 1 (since we've already detected one node in the loop).
-- It moves the fast pointer one step forward (fast = fast.next) and increments the count until the fast pointer meets the slow pointer again, completing one loop cycle.
-- The value of count represents the length of the loop, so it is returned.

-- If the while loop completes without finding a loop (i.e., if fast becomes null or fast.next becomes null), it means there is no loop in the list, and the method returns 0.
+**IMPORTANT POINT TO NOTE**

+ -  It's important to note that in the Floyd's Tortoise and Hare Algorithm, the difference in distances covered by the slow and fast pointers after each move should be 1 for effective loop detection.
+- If the fast pointer were to move by a larger factor, such as 2 or 3, instead of 1, the pointers might not collide within the loop.
+This is because the difference in their positions may not shrink after each move, potentially causing the fast pointer to "jump over" the slow pointer without detection.
+- By ensuring that the fast pointer moves exactly twice as fast as the slow pointer (i.e., the difference in their positions reduces by 1 after each move), we guarantee that if there's a loop, the fast pointer will eventually catch up to and collide with the slow pointer within the loop.